openstack/nova/HACKING.rst

 - [N341] contextlib.nested is deprecated
 - [N342] Config options should be in the central location ``nova/conf/``
 - [N343] Check for common double word typos
-- [N344] Python 3: do not use dict.iteritems.
-- [N345] Python 3: do not use dict.iterkeys.
-- [N346] Python 3: do not use dict.itervalues.
 - [N348] Deprecated library function os.popen()
 - [N349] Check for closures in tests which are not used
 - [N350] Policy registration should be in the central location ``nova/policies/``